 This post may contain affiliate links.
 See my disclosure policy.

-My grilled potatoes recipe yields golden brown, crispy potatoes with a light char and fluffy center.
-They’re quick to make and a delicious side dish.
+My grilled potatoes recipe yields golden-brown, crispy potatoes with a smoky, charred exterior and a fluffy center.
+They’re quick to make and a delicious, summertime side dish.

 I typically air fry or microwave baked potatoes in my household, but come summer, it’s all about the grilling, and this is where grilled potatoes come into play.

 Just like my grilled sweet potatoes, the simpler, the better.
-I used a shortlist of seasonings so you can taste the subtle char from the grill.
-Then, I par-cooked them on the stove so they grill quickly and develop the perfect texture.
+I use a short list of seasonings so you can taste the subtle char from the grill.
+Then, I par-cooked them on the stove so they would grill quickly and develop the perfect texture.
+I know it’s an extra step, but I learned in culinary school that par-baking potatoes yields a crispier exterior and fluffy interior.
 Honestly, it’s worth breaking out the grill JUST to make these potatoes!

-- The best flavor.
-You get the natural smokiness that only grilling can provide.
+The best flavor: You get the natural smokiness that only grilling can provide.
+Also, let’s not forget the charred exterior.

 Key ingredients